manassaloi/manassaloi.github.io/_posts/2021-12-07-stories-we-tell.markdown

 All of the things mentioned below are true, but the stories are different.

-*I worked for the biggest loyalty startup in India that was acquired by Times Internet; I built a new business line for them that scaled to 25% of their revenue within a year of launch.*
+*"I worked for the biggest loyalty startup in India that was acquired by Times Internet; I built a new business line for them that scaled to 25% of their revenue within a year of launch."*

 vs

-*Aah, No one remember CouponDunia anymore.
-Who cares what I did.*
+*"Aah, No one remember CouponDunia anymore.
+Who cares what I did."*

-*I was the Product Owner of both Android and iOS mobile apps at Craftsvilla, a USD200M e-commerce company funded by global investors such as Sequoia, Lightspeed, and Nexus Venture Partners.*
+*"I was the Product Owner of both Android and iOS mobile apps at Craftsvilla, a USD200M e-commerce company funded by global investors such as Sequoia, Lightspeed, and Nexus Venture Partners."*

 vs

-*Craftsvilla never lived up to its potential.*
+*"Craftsvilla never lived up to its potential."*

-*I worked for a bootstrapped unicorn that has run and sold multiple successful product lines; combined sum of a few of them sold exceeds 1B; the product suite that I worked on (has since pivoted) and is now worth multiple hundred millions.*
+*"I worked for a bootstrapped unicorn that has run and sold multiple successful product lines; combined sum of a few of them sold exceeds 1B; the product suite that I worked on (has since pivoted) and is now worth multiple hundred millions."*

 vs

-*Flock did not become as big as Slack, maybe I was better of choosing company X instead of Directi.*
+*"Flock did not become as big as Slack, maybe I was better of choosing company X instead of Directi."*

 Tell the better story to yourself.
 It will not just define who you are, but also who you become.